 When a beef cattle operation is considered a "certified VBP+" operation this means it has gone through a third party on-farm validation audit by a qualified auditor.
 The VBP+ on-farm validation auditors are qualified in beef production and skilled in reviewing practices and records, as well as trained in ISO-based auditing.

 The VBP+ program requirements were built around the concept of proactive management regarding potential food safety hazards.
 The international food safety standard called “HACCP” (pronounced haa-sip), a scientific-based risk assessment model, was used to evaluate beef production practices for food safety risks with the help of producers, industry and government food safety experts.
 Through this process the VBP food safety Standard Operating Procedures (SOPs) were defined and sample records developed.
 Expertise in cattle production help ensure the SOPs remain practical, cost effective and credible.
 VBP+ certified operations say what they do, do what they say and have the proof to show for it!

 In June 2016 VBP+ was officially launched.
 With beef customers asking about sustainable production practices the VBP program grew to include modules for animal care, biosecurity and environmental stewardship.
 VBP+ includes a full suite of resources and training designed to establish a common platform to help producers meet marketplace and societal expectations.
 Each of the three new modules were developed following a specific framework and development approach.
 Those steps include:

-Now fully operational, the VBP+ program provides producers with the opportunity to showcase their commitment to sound food safety, animal care, disease prevention and environmental stewardship.
-Consumers and retailers can trust that beef cattle raised on VBP+ Registered operations meets their needs for beef cattle raised in a safe, humane, environmentally sound and sustainable manner.
+Now fully operational, the VBP+ program provides producers the opportunity to showcase their commitment to sound food safety, animal care, disease prevention and environmental stewardship.
+Consumers and retailers can trust that beef cattle raised on VBP+ certified operations meets their needs for beef cattle raised in a safe, humane, environmentally sound and sustainable manner.

 For more in-depth information click on the following fact sheets, articles and video links below.